OpenStarscape/starscape-protocol/chprops.md

 Set a property's value.

-* `id`: Number; unique identifier for the message, for use in the server's `status` response.
-Value may be reused once `status` is received.
+* `token`: Number; unique identifier for the message, for use in the server's `result` response.
+May be `null` for no reply.
+Value may be reused once `result` is received.
 * `object`: Number; identifier of the object with the property.
 * `property`: String; the property to set.
 * `value`: Any; the value to set it to.